Data Protected - Glossary

 means: (a) in the case of an EEA State, the transfer of personal data from a destination within the EEA to a destination outside of the EEA; and (b) in the case of other States, a transfer of personal data from within that State to any another State.

 means countries that the Commission has found to provide an adequate level of protection for personal data.
-This currently comprises the “grandfathered” findings by the Commission under the Data Protection Directive, namely Andorra, Argentina, Canada (partially), the Faroe Islands, Guernsey, Israel, the Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and organisations in the US which have committed themselves to the “EU-U.S. Privacy Shield".
+This currently comprises the “grandfathered” findings by the Commission under the Data Protection Directive, namely Andorra, Argentina, Canada (partially), the Faroe Islands, Guernsey, Israel, the Isle of Man, Japan, Jersey, New Zealand, Switzerland and Uruguay.
+Please note that following the CJEU’s decision in Schrems II, the “EU-U.S. Privacy Shield” no longer provides a justification for transborder dataflow.